 In July 2018, Janice felt a pressure in her chest, which got worse two days later while at work.

-Ian Winson has always been resilient.
+Ian has always been resilient.
 Growing up in the war zone of Rhodesia, he recalls an awesome childhood.

-In July 2018, Paul had just started a new business venture, but when he woke one night paralysed on his left side, he knew it wasn’t good.
+When Paul Harvey woke one night paralysed on his left side, he knew it wasn’t good.

 The 81-year-old survived cancer 25 years ago, a heart attack 10 years ago, and has spent the past six years being treated for glaucoma, cataracts and macular degeneration – all under the care of Auckland DHB.

 Over the past ten years, Michael’s optimism and generous spirit has seen him through some tough times, and he’s grateful for each new day.

 “It’s still sinking in how fortunate we are,” says Paul, from his bed at Auckland City Hospital.

-Rupert Myhre was 30 years old when he suffered a severe stroke and, within just seven days, he was discharged from Auckland City Hospital.
+Rupert was just 30 years old when he suffered a severe stroke and was flown to Auckland City Hospital.